- Who Are We?

 To assist with visiting and or home communion, please contact the church office.

 The goal of our visiting ministry at Second Baptist Church is to expand the network of care offered by our Pastor, Deacons and Calling Committee.
 Having other trained people involved and informing our Pastor and Deacons of critical needs, helps us minister to our larger congregation and provide compassion to our Beloved Community.

 On this page you will find four tools for visiting and serving communion.

-Deacon Natalie Das keeps a schedule of who is bringing communion to various people at home.
-Office Manager Evelyne Battle keeps a list of who our home bound friends are.
-Our Pastor, The Rev. Erica Wimber Avena, knows who is in need of immediate visits.
+We keep a schedule of who is bringing communion to various people at home.
+There is a list available in the church office of who our home bound friends are.
+Our Pastor knows who is in need of immediate visits.

 You may do this on Sunday or some other day of the week.
 It is very helpful when you inform our Pastor who you have been visiting and if there is someone in particular need of pastoral care.

 When we share Communion, we are part of the whole Body of Christ at Second Baptist and around the world.
 We come not because we must, but because we may.
 We come not because we are strong but because we are weak.
 We come not because we deserve God's blessing, but because Jesus said, "If any would come after me, I will not cast that one out."

 (Hold up a piece of bread up towards your eyes so they can see and say:)

 The Lord Jesus on the night when he was betrayed

 and when he had given thanks, he broke it